Help for Young Life Leaders NOW

 There were some other words of advice and I have a bunch of stuff on names from my leader training stuff, but I think this is enough for right now.

-One Response to “Remembering Bible Verses, Names or Anything Else”
+One thought on “Remembering Bible Verses, Names or Anything Else”

 I came across this while browsing through your site (awesome job, BTW) – Tim shared with us at AD school the “6 Ancient, Yet Effective” memorization tools.
 (Maybe he forgot to tell you the 6th?
 I can’t tell when you originally posted this)